andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 Active Record supports transaction isolation levels, but does not support read only transactions at this time.

 To try this out, let’s add a small patch that overrides the transaction code in Rails at runtime, allowing us to create a read only type of transaction.
 This should be taken purely as a demonstration.
-A file lib/patches/active_record_patch.rb was added to the Rideshare PR.
+A file `lib/patches/active_record_patches.rb` was added to [Rideshare PR #213](https://github.com/andyatkinson/rideshare/pull/213).
 It looks like this:

 ```rb
 module Patches::ActiveRecordPatches